Trepan-Debuggers/Perl-Devel-Trepan/README.md

 Devel::Trepan -- A new Perl debugger
 ====================================

 A modular, testable debugger in the family of the Ruby ["Trepanning"](https://github.com/rocky/rb-trepanning/wiki) [debuggers](https://github.com/rocky/rb-trepanning/wiki).
-The command set is modeled off of gdb, but other command sets are possible.
+The command set is modeled off of _gdb_, but other command sets are possible.

 Features:
 * has extensive online-help,